shane-baker-oropeza/ticket-lifecycle/README.md

 <h2>Ticket Lifecycle Stages</h2>

 - Creating ticket as end user
-- Assignment ticket properties as Agent
+- Assignment of ticket properties as Agent
 - Working the Issue
 - Resolution